 - Business Analyst (in charge of research from competitors and user needs to putting together the vision of which features are needed, how the end-product might work, and which issues might arise);

-- UX/UI Designer (investigates the users' pain points and demands, thinks about the ways to bring it all to life in terms of interface usability and design elegance via mockups, wireframes, and prototypes);
+- UX/UI Designer (handles UX discovery, investigates the users' pain points and demands, thinks about the ways to bring it all to life in terms of interface usability and design elegance via UX wireframing, mockups, and prototypes);

 - QA Engineer (sometimes included in the discovery process to share assumptions on possibly problematic areas during the solution execution and QA testing phases).

-Such expertise sharing, brainstorming, and collaborative effort not only allow for shortlisting the requirements and making estimates during the project discovery phase.
+Such expertise sharing, brainstorming, and collaborative effort not only allow for shortlisting the requirements and making estimates during the discovery phase of project planning.
 It also unites the team and brings them all on the same page.
 This means that all participants get a holistic view of the entire project and why this or that feature is there.

-Your idea may sound promising but will it meet expectations?
-When a project is in the initiation step, you can't be sure that all your assumptions are correct.
-So it is essential to do research and test your hypotheses to adapt your vision and plan the project more efficiently.
+Your idea may sound promising, but will it meet expectations?
+When a project is in the initiation step, you can't be sure that all your project assumptions are correct.
+So, it is essential to do market research and test your hypotheses to adapt your vision and plan the project more efficiently.
 In other words, this is a smarter approach that takes data into account instead of basing your ideas merely on predictions.
-What will you gain from the discovery phase of a project?
+What will you gain from the discovery phase of project creation?

 There are numerous project discovery phase benefits, so let's go over some of the most important ones.

 1. Is discovery related to research?
 Certainly!
-Such assessment includes studying the market, the existing competitors, and the industry in general.
+Such assessment includes studying the market, determining the market size, finding the existing competitors, and learning more about the industry state in general.
 It's all about idea validation, as there's always a chance that you'll find out there's no use creating the project or that your vision has to be altered so that the product fits the market better.
-Having such knowledge, you safeguard yourself from project failure.
+Obtaining such knowledge in the process of discovery, you safeguard yourself from project failure.

 2. When you understand your users and their needs, you have more opportunities to bring value and live up to expectations.

-3. You can make better choices when choosing an appropriate tech stack and may allocate issues or potential obstacles at an early stage.
+3. What is a discovery phase beneficial for, too?
+You can make better choices when choosing an appropriate tech stack and may allocate issues or potential obstacles at an early stage.

 4. In turn, this helps build a solid project development strategy.
 You'll have a mess when your plan and priorities shift all the time.
 So, by conducting initial research, you avoid unnecessary commotion and focus change too often, therefore streamlining development.
 This product development roadmap will put the project on the right track.

-5. Most importantly, the discovery phase in project management gives way to a better return on investment.
+5. Most importantly, the discovery phase project management counts on gives way to a better return on investment.
 For instance, you can decide to drop the excessive features you don't need, shorten the time to market, and figure out ways to cut costs or alter the team composition.

 It is common for project owners to omit the discovery phase altogether.
 They: